blui/type-conversion-util/ARCHITECTURE.md

 **Service Layer** (The brains)

 - `DocumentService` - Figures out which converter to use
-- `ConversionEngine` - Manages LibreOffice process execution
 - `LibreOfficeService` - Handles LibreOffice lifecycle
+- `LibreOfficeProcessManager` - Manages LibreOffice process execution
 - `PdfService` - PDF operations using iText7
 - `SpreadsheetService` - Excel/CSV with NPOI
 - `InputValidator` - Checks files are safe and supported